Nidhisingh274/Nidhisingh274/README.md

 ![AI Girl Dancing](https://media.tenor.com/gDHmnYfImaUAAAAM/happy-happy-happy-happy.gif)

-_"When your model performs perfectly on unseen data... and you're ready to take on the world!"_
+_"When your model performs perfectly... and you're ready to take on the world!"_